Too Hot to Handle (TV series): Development

 On 5 May 2019, Netflix Studios, LLC applied to trademark the phrase "Too Hot to Handle" for all educational, training, entertainment, sporting, and cultural purposes.
 The application was approved on 24 June 2019, and was extended on 5 March 2020.
-This has been done with other Netflix original programs such as Stranger Things, The OA, and Big Mouth.
-Too Hot to Handle was produced by Fremantle production company Talkback.
+Too Hot to Handle is produced by Fremantle production company Talkback.

 The show, instead of using a human as their host, used a virtual assistant named Lana.
 Desiree Burch provided voice-over narration, making snarky and comedic remarks towards the contestants.

+During seasons 1-5, Lana remained the only host of Too Hot to Handle.
+In season 6, the usual plot of the show took a turn with the introduction of "Bad Lana" who tempts the cast to act in the exact opposite manner that Lana would.
+In past seasons, the cast of Too Hot to Handle didn't know what show they had signed up for (and had the news announced to them by Lana).
+However, in season 6, the cast members knew what show they were on.

+This prompted the introduction of "Bad Lana" to add a twist to how cast members believed their time on the show would go.
+With Bad Lana comes the invention of "Lana's Bunker" in which participants who are thrown out of the villa go to stay for a second chance.

 Casting

 In 2018, Talkback announced that casting for an untitled reality television show was open.
-In total, over 3,000 people auditioned for the show; however, producer Louise Peet stated that the people who ultimately ended up being on the show stood out to the casting team and were chosen quickly.
+In total, over 3,000 people auditioned for the show.
+Producer Louise Peet stated that the people who ultimately ended up being on the show stood out to the casting team and were chosen quickly.

 Filming

 A luxury resort called Casa Tau in Punta Mita, Mexico opened to guests in December 2018.
 Soon after, Too Hot to Handle started filming at Casa Tau in late-March 2019 and ended filming in April.
 After filming had ended, all fourteen contestants were able to spend several days at the resort with no cameras before going home.

+Seasons 2 & 3 were filmed in Providenciales, Turks and Caicos at the Turtle Tail estate.
+Seasons 4 & 5 were also filmed in Turks and Caicos, but in Leeward at an estate on the Emerald Point Peninsula.
+Lastly, season 6 was filmed at Triton Villa on Turks and Caicos as well.